Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Methodology

-The KCs generated for each problem are initially fine-grained, often describing specific function-level skills or concepts.
-To control the level of abstraction and obtain more generalizable KC descriptions, we first compute the Sentence-BERT \citep{reimers-2019-sentence-bert} embedding of the textual description of each KC, then apply Hierarchical Agglomerative Clustering (HAC) using cosine similarity as the distance function.
+\textbf{Clustering KCs and Controlling Abstraction Level} The KCs generated for each problem are initially fine-grained, often describing specific function-level skills or concepts.
+To control the abstraction level and obtain more generalizable KC descriptions, we first compute the Sentence-BERT \citep{reimers-2019-sentence-bert} embedding of the textual description of each KC, then apply Hierarchical Agglomerative Clustering (HAC) using cosine similarity as the distance function.
 By adjusting the number of clusters, we can flexibly merge semantically similar KCs into broader categories, effectively controlling the abstraction level of our KC descriptions.
-This clustering process enables us to move from detailed skill-level descriptions to higher-level conceptual groupings, aligning the KCs with different pedagogical or analytical goals depending on the downstream application.
+This clustering process enables us to move from detailed skill-level descriptions to higher-level conceptual groupings, aligning the KCs with different pedagogical or analytical goals depending on the downstream application. \\